Large-Scale Structure Probes of the Post-Inflationary Axiverse: Implication on axion mass and decay constant

 where $c_1 \simeq 0.24$, and the dependence on the initial time $t_0$ is weak.
 Thus $\rho_{\rm rel}$ depends primarily on the decay constant $f_a$, which controls the string tension and hence the axion emission rate $\Gamma^{\rm st}$.
 Current $95\%$ C.L. limits on $\Delta N_{\rm eff}$ from BBN and the CMB by Planck~\cite{Planck:2018vyg,Pitrou:2018cgg}, $\Delta N_{\rm eff}\lesssim 0.28$, imply $f_a \lesssim 10^{15}\,\GeV$, shown in purple in Fig.~\ref{fig:money_plot}.
 Future improvements in $\Delta N_{\rm eff}$ sensitivity to $\lesssim 0.04$~\cite{Abazajian:2013oma} could strengthen this bound to $f_a \lesssim 2\times 10^{14}\,\GeV$.

 {\bf LSS bounds.}

-\emph{Free streaming.} If the axion makes all of the dark matter, the most IR modification of the matter power spectrum arises from the free-streaming suppression of adiabatic perturbations discussed in Sec.~\ref{sec:scales}, which imposes the strongest limit on $m_a$.
-Requiring that the free-streaming momentum at matter-radiation equality, $k_{\rm fs} \simeq k_\star/[C\,\log(a_{\rm eq}/a_\star)]$, see Eq.\,\eqref{eq:kfs}, is larger than the largest observable momentum, roughly $10~{\rm Mpc}^{-1}$, yields the bound $m_a\gtrsim 10^{-18}$\,eV for $f_{\rm DM}=1$, where we used conservatively $C=10$ (a larger value would give a stronger bound).
-This excludes the yellow region in Fig.~\ref{fig:money_plot}, but inherits the large uncertainties associated with the power spectrum (ultimately stemming from $C$), besides those from the dark matter abundance.
-For $f_{\rm DM} < 1$, the constraint gradually weakens.
-Specifically, as shown in Eq.\,\eqref{eq:T2ad}, free-streaming reduces the adiabatic power by a factor $(1-f_{\rm DM})^2$ at the scale $k\simeq k_{\rm fs}=k_\star/(C\log(a_{\rm eq}/a_\star))\simeq 0.5\,{\rm Mpc}^{-1}(m_a/10^{-20}\eV)^{1/2}$.
-Imposing that the adiabatic piece does not deviate from the $\Lambda$CDM expectation by more than $10\%$ we obtain a bound on $f_{\rm DM}\lesssim0.05$, as illustrated by the shaded yellow region.
-A precise analysis of this effect is left for future work.
+{\bf \emph{Free streaming.}} If the axion makes all of the dark matter, the most IR modification of the matter power spectrum arises from the free-streaming suppression of adiabatic perturbations discussed in Sec.~\ref{sec:scales}, which imposes the strongest limit on $m_a$.
+Requiring that the free-streaming momentum at matter-radiation equality, $k_{\rm fs} \simeq k_\star/[C\,\log(a_{\rm eq}/a_\star)]$, see Eq.\,\eqref{eq:kfs}, is larger than the largest observable momentum, roughly $10~{\rm Mpc}^{-1}$, yields the bound $m_a\gtrsim 10^{-18}$\,eV for $f_{\rm DM}=1$, where we used conservatively $C=10$.
+This excludes the yellow region in Fig.~\ref{fig:money_plot}.

+This bound inherits the large uncertainties associated with the power spectrum, ultimately stemming from $C$—more precisely, from the typical momentum $k_a$ in the spectrum of Fig.~\ref{fig:Piso-sim} (left)—as well as those related to the dark matter abundance.
+Since $k_\star\propto m_a^{1/2}$, a higher peak would translate into a quadratically stronger bound on $m_a$.
+For example, $C= 20$ yields $m_a\gtrsim 4\times10^{-18}\,\mathrm{eV}$, shown for reference by the dashed yellow line in Fig.~\ref{fig:money_plot}.